kvokka/getting-started/docs/README.md

    I was wrong about the intention on the project.
 These are tools for the different purpose, targeting user communication improvement with Agent, rather than simple wrapper over graph DB which i was thinking about.
 TIL and move on.

+36. Gemini 2.5 pro 05-06 was released and it's a bomb! it managed to create a decent code for the [Pacman MVP](https://grand-dasik-bdaf24.netlify.app/), which was good enough to deploy.
+The model made very reasonable decisions, and the code was clean and easy to read.
+Mainly, it was stopping on it's own with clarification questions, and provided a few options for the implementation.
+Gemini 03-04 was not that good, and was choking on it's own code even on the maze creation step.

+37. The next thing to mention is that the intent to KISS the mcp.json files was failed.
+With the linked file it was required to restart vscode or cursor after every change.
+Also, the env loading is different, cos each Agent run the MCP servers in it's own way, so for the cursor `envmcp` tool works best, while for the Roo code `mcp-safe-run`.
+So it's time to admit that it should not be mixed.

+38. Also, I realized that almost stop playing with [Cline](https://github.com/cline/cline), probably because Roo provides way more interesting features and moved way ahead of [Cline](https://github.com/cline/cline).
+So, it was removed from the setup.